The 100 Best Songs Of 2017

 "Appointments"

 There's a pause three-quarters of the way through "Appointments."
-Built on repetitive guitar and piano, the song hinges on that moment; in that second of space, the overwhelming feeling of futility and defeat is transformed.
+Built on repetitive guitar and piano, the song hinges on this moment; in that second of space, the overwhelming feeling of futility and defeat is transformed.
 What follows — Julien Baker's repeated intonation of determination and resolve — ultimately grounds "Appointments" in hope.
 Though uncertainty lingers and disappointment can't be diminished, there's a fight in spite of what's known. —Lyndsey McKenna

 81. Gabriel Garzón-Montano